How to Season a Pizza Stone

 Does a pizza stone change the flavor of the pizza crust?

-A pizza stone will not make any difference in flavor or add any flavor to your pizza dough.
-It will change the crust’s texture; you can have a crisp crust when using a pizza stone.
+A pizza stone will not make any difference in flavor or add flavor to your pizza dough.
+It will change the crust’s texture; you can have a crisp crust using a pizza stone.

 What Does Seasoning a Pizza Stone Mean?